torstenstern/ps-lab-aws-cloud-ngfw/README.md

 ![](https://lh4.googleusercontent.com/TvKinl1Oc5NLMTiGebxMlvNRSIxVBKG0ESZ7YzZ0DIquP5x93GvLPIEa_yKIxR5q_TOgXS4LlwgQTFjHnrC7zMXJwUFWosrwzC5vJpg-uPWgd8DQgKYfMF3NlR-b4q0NU1Hp1h34mjkVZuvUtzyKr9w)

 48. By default, you will land on the **Manage Subscriptions** page.
-Take a look at any existing subscriptions to see if the account is already subscribed to Palo Alto Networks CloudNGFW service.
+Take a look at any existing subscriptions to see if the account is already subscribed to Palo Alto Networks Cloud NGFW service.
-49. If you dont see any existing subscription for AWS CloudNGFW, you can skip the next 3 steps.
+49. If you dont see any existing subscription for AWS Cloud NGFW, you can skip the next 3 steps.
 50. If you find that the account is already subscribed to Cloud NGFW, we would need to cancel the existing subscription before proceeding further.
 Click on **Manage** in the CloudNGFW box.

 ![](https://lh5.googleusercontent.com/50qYInXqaHI6NlSDgDH_fhagrpWcvjSsn1gAxk73Hip_ybkgaJLxcmEsGknHaZ0lvvKG9pPEaT5H_haQ1v6yowAFqRmD7c_XP2DlyMH5ZOMXJeGk1HV8Yyy8o-G94Md5-7hUGneInUrFrXiHvLOF9Tg)